mortezakowkabi/jcb-persian-documentation/068-Library-Manager-Anticipated-Functionality.md

 # LIBRARY MANAGER ANTICIPATED FUNCTIONALITY

-### Talk About The Expected Or Anticipated New Library Feature That Being Added To JCB
+### Talk About The Expected Or Anticipated New Library Feature That Is Being Added To JCB

 [00:00:00](https://www.youtube.com/watch?v=joT8weuPcwU&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m00s)
 (Click on these time links to see Youtube video)